Drunk Driving Defense Laws in Montana

 A drunk driving charge is a serious offense regardless of the state, but Montana has some especially strict penalties.
 Anyone who is facing these types of charges should consider speaking with a legal professional to create a vigorous defense.
 Like the other 49 states, Montana considers a blood alcohol level of 0.08 the legal level of intoxication, and those who have BACs of 0.08 or higher will be charged with driving under the influence or DUI.
 For drivers under 21, the BAC is 0.02, and for those driving commercial vehicles, it's 0.04.

-What Officers Look For
+What DUI Task Forces Look For in Montana

 Law enforcement officers are trained to look for certain signs that could indicate a driver might be under the influence of alcohol or drugs.
 A few of the things that might prompt an officer to pull a driver over include a driver's inability to stay in one lane, swerving between lanes, disregarding other traffic laws such as running a red light or stop sign, or speeding.
 If a driver is pulled over, an office will look for further signs, including: